Tsuruoka: History

 The area of present-day Tsuruoka was part of ancient Dewa Province.
 In the Edo period, it served as the capital of the Shōnai Domain.
 It was a minor port for the kitamaebune coastal trade.

 After the start of the Meiji period, the area organized as Tsuruoka Town under Nishitagawa District, Yamagata Prefecture in 1878.
 It was elevated to city status on October 1, 1924, becoming Japan's 100th city.
 In 1955, the city expanded by annexing the town of Kamo and nine neighboring villages.
 The town of Oyama was annexed by Tsuruoka in 1963.

 On October 1, 2005, the towns of Fujishima, Haguro and Kushibiki, and the village of Asahi (all from Higashitagawa District), and the town of Atsumi (from Nishitagawa District) were merged into Tsuruoka.

 Government

 Tsuruoka has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 24 members.
 The city contributes five members to the Yamagata Prefectural Assembly.
 In terms of national politics, the city is part of Yamagata District 3 of the lower house of the Diet of Japan.

 Economy

 Tsuruoka has a mixed economy based on light manufacturing, commercial services, agriculture, and commercial fishing.

 Education

-Tsuruoka has 26 public elementary schools and 11public middle schools operated by the city government and six public high schools operated by the Yamagata Prefectural Board of Education.
+Tsuruoka has 26 public elementary schools and 11 public middle schools operated by the city government and six public high schools operated by the Yamagata Prefectural Board of Education.
 There are also two private high schools.
 The prefecture also operates two special education schools for the handicapped.